open-atmos/PySDM/paper/paper.md

 builder = Builder(n_sd=n_sd, backend=CPU())
 builder.set_environment(Box(dt=1 * si.s, dv=1e6 * si.m ** 3))
 builder.add_dynamic(Coalescence(kernel=Golovin(b=1.5e3 / si.s)))
-products = [ParticlesVolumeSpectrum(radius_bins_edges)]
+products = [ParticlesVolumeSpectrum(radius_bins_edges, name='dv/dlnr')]
 particulator = builder.build(attributes, products)
 ```

 The `backend` argument may be set to an instance of either `CPU` or `GPU` what translates to choosing the multi-threaded `Numba`-based backend or the `ThrustRTC-based` GPU-resident computation mode, respectively.
 The employed `Box` environment corresponds to a zero-dimensional framework (particle positions are neglected).
-The SDM Monte-Carlo coalescence algorithm is added as the only dynamic in the system (other dynamics available as of v1.3 represent condensational growth, particle displacement, aqueous chemistry, ambient thermodynamics and Eulerian advection).
+The SDM Monte-Carlo coalescence algorithm is added as the only dynamic in the system (other dynamics available as of time of writing
+  represent condensational growth, particle displacement, aqueous chemistry, ambient thermodynamics and Eulerian advection).
 Finally, the `build()` method is used to obtain an instance of the `Particulator` class which can then be used to control time-stepping and access simulation state
   through the products registered with the builder.
 A minimal simulation example is depicted below with a code snippet and a resultant plot (\autoref{fig:readme_fig_1}):